Ibrahim Saminu Turaki: Other notable reforms

-Alleged Financial Irregularities and Aqcuital
+Alleged financial irregularities and acquittal

 A 2006 report said he was involved in acquiring companies in Nigeria's insurance industry for president Olusegun Obasanjo.

 In July 2007, the Economic and Financial Crimes Commission (EFCC) arrested Turaki over allegations of corruption and money laundering.

 He was released on bail with stringent conditions.

 On 4 July 2017, Turaki was re-arrested by the EFCC while at a public function in Nigeria's capital, Abuja, riding on a 2013 court document ordering his arrest for evading court summons.
 Turaki denied ever evading trial and accused the anti-graft agency of misleading the judge in granting such order.
 He also denied being on the run or evading arrest from the time the order was granted four years ago, since he had attended well publicized official, social and business functions around Nigeria and beyond.
 Upon this premise, Turaki was detained by the EFCC for about 14 days without any charge.
 This prompted the former governor to institute a fundamental human right suit against the anti-graft agency.
 He prayed the court to commit the head of the agency to prison for denying him his freedom even after he was granted bail by the law court.
 Turaki was released on bail on 27 July with the commencement of his trial slated for 19 September 2017.

 The case borders mostly on concealment of the actual nature and use of some certain funds during his period as governor.
 Turaki denied any wrongdoing and has maintained that the case instituted against him was politically motivated.
 He pleaded not guilty to all the charges.

 On Thursday, 13 October 2022, a Federal High Court sitting in Dutse, Jigawa State discharged and acquitted Turaki of the N8.3 billion corruption charges preferred against him by the Economic and Financial Crimes Commission (EFCC).
 The presiding judge, Justice Hassan Dikko, who delivered the ruling, struck out all charges and discharged all the accused persons for want of diligent prosecution.

 The court further ordered that the travel documents of Senator Turaki be released to him with immediate effect.